-• Continuing work on the Watershed Asset Management Plan will consider the unique flooding concerns in each neighborhood and develop maintenance and improvement plans for each. • The 2018 Stormwater Master Plan assessed all areas of the City.
+Continuing work on the Watershed Asset Management Plan will consider the unique flooding concerns in each neighborhood and develop maintenance and improvement plans for each.
+The 2018 Stormwater Master Plan assessed all areas of the City.
 Each of the seven neighborhoods had extensive public outreach.
+Master planning efforts focus on the infrastructure regardless of the socio-economics of the location.
+Since the April 2023 Flash Flood, the City has made dozens of presentations to stakeholders across the city to inform and address their concerns.